 Whether a doctor was in a hurry and failed to perform necessary tests or simply misread charts and tests, they need to be held accountable for their mistakes.

-At The Weitz Firm, we are by your side.
-We know how difficult of a time you are going through and we want to help.
+At The Weitz Firm, LLC, we are by your side.
+We know how difficult a time you are going through and we want to help.
 There is no reason you should have to be in financial jeopardy because a healthcare professional was negligent in their duties.
 Early detection of cancer gives a person valuable time they need to beat the disease, but you or a loved one were robbed of that opportunity.
 When you need a failure to diagnose and treat cancer attorney in Philadelphia, you can contact us for a free consultation by clicking here or calling 267-587-6240.
 We will work to secure the compensation you deserve.